iterative/mlem.ai/content/docs/command-reference/index.md

   [mlem init](/doc/command-reference/init).
 - Save Models and Data with MLEM.
 - Load and Apply models with [mlem apply](/doc/command-reference/apply).
-- Build models into python packages or docker images with [mlem build](/doc/command-reference/build).
+- Build models into Python packages or Docker images with [mlem build](/doc/command-reference/build).
 - Serve your models by exposing their methods as endpoints using [mlem serve](/doc/command-reference/serve).